concur/developer.concur.com/src/tools-support/release-notes/app-center-2019.markdown

 ![Parken+ Logo](./app-center-2019-01-01-parken-logo.png)

-With more than 9,500 parking garages available in our parking inventory, Parken+ is the gold standard for finding, booking, and paying parking spots across major cities nationwide.
+With more than 9,500 parking garages available in our parking inventory, Parken+ is the gold standard for finding, booking, and paying for parking spots across major cities nationwide.

 * See all the available parking spots near you with the click of a button.
 * In-app navigation will guide you to any parking spot you desire.